FIND THE BEST THINGS TO DO IN PORT MACQUARIE

-The whole walk will take you about three hours, so many visitors opt to walk just a section of the track.
+The complete walk will take you about three hours, so many visitors opt to walk just a section of the track.
 We did it over two days mainly because we were staying at Flynns Beach, which was almost the halfway point.
 The walk’s difficulty varies, with some parts veering onto loose sand and others climbing headlands.

 Be sure to pack plenty of water and a bite to eat if you’re doing the whole thing.
 We arrived at Sea Acres hoping for a late lunch only to find they had closed service at 2.30pm so be prepared.

 Should you opt to take on the challenge, rewards await.
 The walk takes you past any number of lookouts and vantage points over the ocean, perfect for whale watching should you be here in season.

 A highlight of the walk is the section through Sea Acres Nature Reserve.
 A remnant of pristine littoral rainforest, the track takes you through a 1.3-kilometre boardwalk underneath the canopy.
 Make sure to stop at the Sea Acres Rainforest Centre to look at some local art and history or a great feed at the café.

 Activities on the water

 Built where the Hastings River meets the Tasman Sea, Port Macquarie is a very maritime town, and there’s a wide variety of activities available on the water for adventurous visitors

 Like many towns up and down Australia’s eastern coast, Port Macquarie is a great place to watch the whale migration, typically during the middle of the year heading north and both sides of October heading south.